orbeon/orbeon-forms-doc/Upgrading-from-older-versions.md

 ## Compatibility policy

-We strive to remain backward compatible between versions of Orbeon Forms and not to break features on purpose.
+- __Compability:__ We strive to remain backward compatible between versions of Orbeon Forms and not to break features on purpose.

-However, over time, we may mark some features as *deprecated*.
+- __Deprecation and removal:__ Over time, we may mark some features as *deprecated*.
 After being deprecated for a while, these features can even be *removed* from the product.
 Over years, this means that backward compatibility is not always guaranteed.

-Release notes for each version might contain compatibility notes.
+- __Compatibility notes:__ Release notes for each version might contain compatibility notes.
 When upgrading, please make sure to always review compatibility notes.

 ## Difficulty of upgrades